San Francisco Bicycle Accident Lawyers

 How Can Comparative Negligence Impact My Bicycle Accident Case?

 After a bicycle accident, you might be uncertain about the necessary steps to take.
 Many individuals have questions about medical expenses, the legal process, and their future.
-A major worry is whether you can obtain compensation for your injuries.

-- Get Witness Information: If there are any witnesses to the accident, you should gather their contact information.
+- Get Witness Information — If there are any witnesses to the accident, gather their contact information.
 Some witnesses may provide some insight into the collision.
 Others may have seen the entire wreck.
 Unfortunately, some witnesses may leave the scene before authorities arrive.
-Their contact information can be an invaluable resource for your insurance claim.
+Their statements about the crash can support your insurance claim.

 How To Deal With Insurance Companies

-Deadlines For Filing Claims
+Deadlines For Filing Claims In San Francisco

 Bicycle Accident Statistics In San Francisco